Swedish language: Geographic distribution

 Swedish is the sole official national language of Sweden, and one of two in Finland (alongside Finnish).
 As of 2006, it was the sole native language of 83% of Swedish residents.
 In 2007, around 5.5% (c.
 290,000) of the population of Finland were native speakers of Swedish, partially due to a decline following the Russian annexation of Finland after the Finnish War 1808–1809.
-The Finland Swedish minority is concentrated in the coastal areas and archipelagos of southern and western Finland.
+The Fenno-Swedish-speaking minority is concentrated in the coastal areas and archipelagos of southern and western Finland.
 In some of these areas, Swedish is the predominant language; in 19 municipalities, 16 of which are located in Åland, Swedish is the sole official language. Åland county is an autonomous region of Finland.

 According to a rough estimation, as of 2010 there were up to 300,000 Swedish-speakers living outside Sweden and Finland.
 The largest populations were in the United States (up to 100,000), the UK, Spain and Germany (c.
 30,000 each) and a large proportion of the remaining 100,000 in the Scandinavian countries, France, Switzerland, Belgium, the Netherlands, Canada and Australia.
-Over 3 million people speak Swedish as a second language, with about 2,410,000 of those in Finland.
+Over three million people speak Swedish as a second language, with about 2,410,000 of those in Finland.
 According to a survey by the European Commission, 44% of respondents from Finland who did not have Swedish as a native language considered themselves to be proficient enough in Swedish to hold a conversation.
 Due to the close relation between the Scandinavian languages, a considerable proportion of speakers of Danish and especially Norwegian are able to understand Swedish.

 There is considerable migration between the Nordic countries, but owing to the similarity between the cultures and languages (with the exception of Finnish), expatriates generally assimilate quickly and do not stand out as a group.
 According to the 2000 United States Census, some 67,000 people over the age of five were reported as Swedish speakers, though without any information on the degree of language proficiency.
 Similarly, there were 16,915 reported Swedish speakers in Canada from the 2001 census.
 Although there are no certain numbers, some 40,000 Swedes are estimated to live in the London area in the United Kingdom.
 Outside Sweden and Finland, there are about 40,000 active learners enrolled in Swedish language courses.

+In the United States, particularly during the 19th and early 20th centuries, there was a significant Swedish-speaking immigrant population.
+This was notably true in states like Minnesota, where many Swedish immigrants settled.
+By 1940, approximately 6% of Minnesota's population spoke Swedish.
+Although the use of Swedish has significantly declined, it is not uncommon to find older generations and communities that still retain some use and knowledge of the language, particularly in rural communities like Lindström and Scandia.